slackhq/circuit/docs/tutorial.md

     }
     ```

+Analogous to `Ui`, you can also define simple/dependency-less presenters as just a top-level function.

+=== "InboxPresenter"
+    ```kotlin
+    @Composable
+    fun InboxPresenter(): InboxScreen.State {
+      val emails = ...
+      return InboxScreen.State(emails)
+    }
+    ```

+!!! tip
+    Generally, Circuit presenters are implemented as classes and Circuit UIs are implemented as top-level functions.
+You can mix and match as needed for a given use case.
+Under the hood, Circuit will wrap all top-level functions into a class for you.

 ## Wiring it up

 Now that we have a `Screen`, `State`, `Ui`, and `Presenter`, let's wire them up together.
-Circuit accomplishes this with the `Circuit` class, which is responsible for connecting screens to their corresponding presenters and UIs.
+Circuit accomplishes this with the `Circuit` class ([docs](https://slackhq.github.io/circuit/api/0.x/circuit-foundation/com.slack.circuit.foundation/-circuit/index.html)), which is responsible for connecting screens to their corresponding presenters and UIs.
+These are created with a simple builder pattern.

 === "Circuit instance"
     ```kotlin